VlachosGroup/Multiscale-KMC/README.md

 Two time-scale well-mixed kinetic Monte Carlo.
 Multiscale likelihood ratio sensitivity analysis is done on the fly.
 Implemented in Matlab.
 Single time-scale and ODE analogues are also included.

 **Citations**
-See license or regerences page in the wiki.
+See license or references page in the wiki.

 **Workflow**
 Please see wiki page for detailed instructions.